 Learn what your weight loss surgery options are by visiting the Texas Bariatric Specialists Austin office.

-Typically when patients schedule their initial consultative appointment they have done some research about weight loss surgery.
-They have discovered there are various options to surgical weight loss; however, three very successful surgery options, lap band, gastric bypass, and sleeve gastrectomy surgery are mentioned frequently.
-Determining which weight loss surgery is best for your specific situation will be decided based upon several factors: your desired amount of weight loss, your health, you, and your weight loss surgeon.
+Typically when patients schedule their initial appointment they have done some research about weight loss surgery.
+They have discovered there are various options to surgical weight loss, like gastric bypass, sleeve gastrectomy, lap band, and stomach intestinal pylorus-sparing surgery.
+Determining which weight loss surgery is best for your specific situation will be decided based upon several factors: your desired amount of weight loss, your health, your preferences, and your weight loss surgeon.

 Lap Band Surgery

 The lap band procedure is fairly straight forward.
 Your bariatric surgeon places a constrictive ring around your stomach.
 This silicone ring is inflated and deflated depending on your situation and desired level of weight loss.
 An adjustable port is left below the skin for these adjustments.
 This weight loss surgery is performed laparoscopically, utilizing small incisions, and recovery time is fairly quick.
-Weight loss is achieved by restricting the amount of food entering the digestive tract.
-Our Austin weight loss surgeons have performed over a thousand weight loss surgeries and can discuss the benefits and risks with you at the time of you first appointment or in a free seminar.
+Weight loss is achieved by restricting food intake.